RamYerva/core-banking-system/README.md

 - Customers cannot create accounts unless KYC is VERIFIED
 - Duplicate accounts of the same type are not allowed
 - Account numbers are unique and validated with a check digit
+- Transactions require security PIN confirmation
+- Pessimistic locks during balance updates, optimistic for balance reads
+- 3 failed PIN attempts lock account for 15 minutes
-- All critical operations are transactional
+- All critical operations transactional

 ---